Auditions for Skidmore Theater productions are open to

 An Audition Workshop is held immediately following audition signups (usually around 8:30 p.m.) in the Black Box Theater, led by a member of our acting faculty.
 This is an important opportunity for anyone who has never auditioned before to learn about how our process works.
 Suggestions and guidelines about our audition procedures will be discussed.

 All actors must fill out an audition form on the day of the audition.

 What to Prepare

-For Fall Semester 2018, students are expected to prepare a 1–2 minute contemporary monologue in their age range, and approximately eight bars of a song without accompaniment.
+For Fall Semester 2018, students are expected to prepare a 1–2 minute contemporary monologue in their age range, and approximately eight bars of a folk or pop song without accompaniment.
 Any change to these audition requirements will be clearly announced.

 What to Expect